General:

 A: Arizona has several new laws to allow for record clearance of some felonies and misdemeanors.
 See an overview of the types of clearance here.

 A: When a record is sealed, it's no longer accessible to the public and should not show up on a background check for employment or housing.
 You also have permission to answer “no,” when asked about your criminal record on most applications.
 However, even though the public can't see your record without a court order, it is still on your criminal history.
-Expungement removes a record from your criminal history, hence expungement is the best way to clear a record.
-However, in Arizona, expungement is only available for certain marijuana convictions.
+Expungement removes a record from your criminal history, but is only available for marijuana offenses in Arizona.

 What are you waiting for?